 What We Grow

 Our farm provides vegetables and fruits for our year-round CSA, local school systems, and weekly farmers' markets throughout the region.
-Our produce can also be found in a number of local restaurants, including our own restaurant at the historic firehouse in Suttons Bay.
+Our produce can also be found in a number of local restaurants.

 Our selection is constantly evolving depending on the season.
 9 Bean Rows specializes in greens (and giant pumpkins).
 We produce a variety of greens and root vegetables throughout the year, and in peak season (spring, summer, and fall) we grow a full arrangement of fruits and vegetables.